kushidesign/kushi/README.md

   - A `class` property containing the correct auto-generated (or prefixed) classnames.
   - If necessary, a `style` property containing the correct auto-generated css variable names.
   - All the other attributes you specify in your attributes map (supplied as an optional last arg to `sx`).
   - A dev-build-only `data-cjs` attribute for browser debugging.
-See [Using metadata](#using-metadata).
+See [Using metadata](#helpful-metadata).

 All your css is written to a static file, via a build hook for the `:compile-finish` stage (or similar depending on build tool).
-For dev builds, styles are also injected at runtime for zippy previews.
 <!---You can optionally disable writing styles to disk and enable producton builds to [inject styles at runtime](#runtime-injection).
 -->
 <br>